cadiblac/chembiohub-site/_drafts/2014-12-08-open-innovation.md

 **Professor Birgitte Andersen** then spoke about some of the work of the **Big Data Institute** in supporting and developing policy to turn the UK into a global innovation hub over the next decade.

 **Professor Chas Bountra** gave the final talk - a tour-de-force of the success of the **Oxford SGC** open innovation model.
-In making all their reagents and know-how available, free from patents and IP, the SGC are able to collaborate extensively with academic and industrial groups across the world.
+In making all their reagents and know-how available, free from patents and IP, the SGC are able to collaborate extensively with academia and industry across the world.
 This access to a vast range of industrial groups, clinicians and patients has unearthed applications of SGC work to diseases far beyond the initial project focus.

 ### ChemBio Hub: our place in open innovation